f5devcentral/terraform-xc-aws-ce/examples/three_node_cluster_appstack_new_vpc_new_subnet/README.md

-# Example three node ce cluster with single nic and new VPC and new subnet
+# Example three node AppStack cluster with single nic and new VPC and new subnet

 This example instantiates:

-- Three node CE cluster
+- Three node AppStack cluster
 - AWS SLO interface
 - AWS VPC
 - AWS SLO interface subnet